 The decisions VCAT can review relate to:

-•freedom of information applications (under the Freedom of Information Act 1982 (Vic)).
-Since 2012 these decision are first reviewed by the Freedom of Information Commissioner, see Freedom of information law); and
+• freedom of information applications (under the Freedom of Information Act 1982 (Vic)).
+These decision are first reviewed by the Victorian Information Commissioner, see Freedom of information law); and

 A complete list of reviewable decisions is published in Victorian Administrative Law (Lawbook Co., looseleaf service).
 See also Annotated VCAT Act by Pizer (published by JNL Nominees).